Karyn Paluzzano: Early career

-New South Wales state politics
+New South Wales state political career

 Following the retirement of Faye Lo Po', Paluzzano won endorsement and then election for the seat of Penrith at the 2003 NSW state election, after being forced to preferences.
 Paluzzano was re-elected at the 2007 state election, again on preferences, with a slightly increased majority.

 In 2008, Paluzzano was appointed Parliamentary Secretary Assisting the Minister for Education and Training by Premier Nathan Rees.
+She retained the post after Kristina Keneally succeeded Rees in 2009.

 In December 2009, Timothy Horan, an Electorate Officer working for Paluzzano, alleged to the clerk of the Legislative Assembly that Paluzzano had illegally used public money to fund her re-election campaign.
 At first she denied the accusation at a preliminary Independent Commission Against Corruption (ICAC) hearing on 16 April 2010.
 At a subsequent ICAC hearing on 5 May, Paluzzano admitted to falsely signing employee pay forms and using her electoral mail allowance for political purposes.

 On 4 May 2010, Paluzzano stepped down as Parliamentary Secretary for Education and Training.
-On 7 May, two days after Paluzzano admitted to rorting her electoral mail allowance and lying about it, Premier Kristina Keneally directed Labor's state secretary to suspend Paluzzano's party membership.
+On 7 May, two days after Paluzzano admitted to rorting her electoral mail allowance and lying about it, Keneally directed Labor's state secretary to suspend Paluzzano's party membership.
 Paluzzano resigned from the legislature hours later.
 Her resignation came seven years and one day after her election to state parliament, making her eligible for a parliamentary pension.
 Her resignation triggered a by-election for her seat, which saw it resoundingly lost to Liberal candidate Stuart Ayres on a swing of over 25 per cent.
 At the time, it was the largest two-party swing against a sitting government in New South Wales history.
+The loss of Penrith proved to be a harbinger of NSW's massive defeat at the 2011 state election.

 The commission, after completing its inquiry in July 2010, recommended that criminal changes be laid against Paluzzano.
 ICAC asked the Director of Public Prosecutions to consider charging Paluzzano over a range of offences, including misconduct in public office, obtaining money for one of her staff members, obtaining a "valuable thing" for herself and misleading corruption investigators.

-On 7 June 2012 Paluzzano pleaded guilty to four charges relating to falsely claiming parliamentary payments between 2006 and 2007, as well as giving misleading evidence to the corruption watchdog during the 2010 inquiry.
+On 7 June 2012, Paluzzano pleaded guilty to four charges relating to falsely claiming parliamentary payments between 2006 and 2007, as well as giving misleading evidence to the corruption watchdog during the 2010 inquiry.
 On 6 September 2012, Paluzzano was sentenced to a minimum of twelve months' home detention.